raganwald-deprecated/homoiconic/2012/09/actually-YOU-dont-understand-lexical-scope.md

 do (foo = 'outer') ->
   do (foo = 'inner') ->
   foo

+# => 'outer'
 ```

-So obviously, both languages have the same kind of lexical scope everyone agrees on: A parameter to a function is its own thing even if the function is nested inside another function with a  parameter that has the same name.
+Both languages have the same kind of lexical scope everyone agrees on: A parameter to a function is its own thing even if the function is nested inside another function with a parameter that has the same name.
 So where is the disagreement?

 Well, JavaScript has at least four different ways to declare a variable.
 A parameter is one.
 A function declaration (as opposed to anonymous function expression) is another: